Sharcharit Services are Sunday at 8:30 am and M-F at 6:45 am indoors.*

 SATURDAY Maariv and Havdalah 8:30 PM in the sanctuary*

-*FACE MASKS ARE REQUIRED INDOORS AT ALL TIMES.
+*FACE MASKS ARE NOT REQUIRED FOR THE FULLY VACCINATED.
 High-risk populations and anyone who is sick definitely should not attend.
-If you do choose to attend, you should bring and wear a face mask over nose and mouth (no exceptions for any reason).
+If you are not vaccinated, you should bring and wear a face mask over nose and mouth.

 Shacharit at Kenesset Israel